 After discussion’s with her who is to be obeyed, a lot of thinking and investigation we decided to search for a classic Landrover: The Landy could turn out to be something the whole family could enjoy and become a good investment if we bought carefully.
 So long as I don’t get carried away in the nut and bolt shop! the financial demise of many a Landy owner; that and hats, knitted scarves and pile cream.

-In September 2011 we spotted a Series III only a few miles from our home, not as old as I would have liked, but it had an awful lot going for it, original, unmolested, loads of history and even a mileage warranty from a past but recent classic sale, every MOT and receipt backed up the mileage of just 24 thousand miles.
+In September 2011 we spotted a Series III only a few miles from our home, not as old as I would have liked, but it had an awful lot going for it, original, unmolested, loads of history and even a mileage warranty from a past classic sale, every MOT and receipt backed up the mileage of just 24 thousand miles.

 I’m really looking forward to finding my way around this loverly Landy; a nice dry day and I can have a damn good rummage, list the jobs that need doing first, then a list of stuff Id like to do and form some sort of plan.
 I’m going to be doing this as a running project but I’m guessing at some point she will come off the road for work, what level of work or restoration will depend on several factors